WrenParker/ply/README.md

 - example screenshots/example_screenshot1.png - Example screenshot of the terminal output for chapter 3
 - example screenshots/example_screenshot2.png - Example screenshot of the terminal output for chapter 3 sorted

+### Program #2
+- WrenParkerCalc.py - Python source code for the calculat'r
+- grammar.txt - the grammars for the calculator (also can be found in the source code to see how they're used)

 ## Installation Instructions